Paulogcd/Replication_Monge_et_al_2019.jl/docs/src/index.md

 The two main functions of the package are :

 ```
+julia> using Replication_Monge_et_al_2019

 # Will produce all the replicated results in an output folder :
 julia> run()

 # Will delete all the produced results.